User onboarding is hard to get right.

 HubSpot and Salesforce are perhaps the most popular CRM options.
 As HubSpot writes, good CRM data includes quantitative data like how many purchases a contact has made, their average order value, how many times a contact visits the site, and even data around things like customer satisfaction.

 Any number of these data points can serve as a KPI — or a Key Performance Indicator — which is simply the fancy term for any important metric that you track and optimize.
-One of the most common KPIs is What is the conversion rate?
-Conversion rate is the percentage of visitors that visit your website or landing page and convert.
-Converting in this context means that the visitor does…, which is how many visitors convert to a trial, demo, or other goals, or how many free trial users convert to a paid offering.
+One of the most common KPIs is conversion rate, which is how many visitors convert to a trial, demo, or other goals, or how many free trial users convert to a paid offering.

 For example, suppose you have a column named “conversions,” and you want to figure out what the major drivers are.
 You can connect your Salesforce or HubSpot account (or even just upload a CSV or Excel file), select the “conversions” column, and machine learning models will automatically discover the major drivers.

 By understanding what kind of users convert the most, as well as what marketing and sales strategies work the best, you can optimize your user onboarding flow.